Dish-s31/zomato_clone/README.md

 Tech Stack:

-1. Express js
+1. Express js for backend
-2. Mongo db Atlas
+2. Mongo db Atlas for database
-3. Node js
+3. Node js for backend
-4. Npm for packages
+4. Npm for installing packages/dependencies
 5. React.js for frontend
 6. Javascript for functional and logical part
+7. Html(JSX) for structure of the app.
+8. CSS for styling the components.

 Learnings: